grough/pixel-animator/README.md

 In this function, each pixel says to itself: _If I'm in the sixth column, third row, and my frame number is even, I should be white.
 If not, make me dark grey_.
 The values `1` and `0.25` represent white and dark grey.

-We also included some extra code that's needed to connect the function to a canvas.
+The example also includes some code needed to connect the function to a canvas.

 ---